SBEMimage/SBEMimage/docs/installation.md

 default system Python or a custom Python environment, follow the instructions below.

-1)  Install Python (3.6 or above) on the computer on which you wish to run *SBEMimage*.
+1)  Install Python on the computer on which you wish to run *SBEMimage*.
 If you are using *DigitalMicrograph* (DM) to control a 3View microtome, the installation must be on the same computer on which DM is running.
 We recommend the Anaconda Python
     distribution: <https://www.anaconda.com/products/individual>.
-    Important: Download Python version 3.6 or higher (not 2.7)!
 2)  Either clone the repository in `C:\Utilities\SBEMimage` or download all files from the GitHub repository (<https://github.com/SBEMimage/SBEMimage>) and copy them into the